-5 Ways To Keep Your Immune System Strong While Traveling
+5 Ways to Boost Your Immune System While Traveling

 Melissa Halas, MA, RDN, CDE

 Remember these tips the next time you're about to travel and want to give your immune system extra support.

 Our immune system is the built-in defense that protects us from invading pathogens, such as viruses or bacteria.
 Our bodies are amazing machines coordinating different immune cells and their activity to mount a defense when needed!
 How we live impacts how effectively our immune process functions.

 Practicing a healthy lifestyle is one of the most important steps to naturally keeping one’s immune system strong and healthy, whether at home or on the road.
 (1)